Plano DWI Attorney

 charges, penalties and the defense strategies,

 contact our office.
-The Zendeh Del Law Firm, PLLC is here to fight for the rights of those
+The Zendeh Del Law Firm is here to fight for the rights of those charged

-charged with DWIs and see that their charges get lessened or dropped completely.
+with DWIs and ensure that their charges are lessened or dropped completely.